City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Test environment

-Application runs in Elastic Beanstalk in a single container (using Dockerfile) and is deployed via command-line manually.
+Application runs in Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
 The name is **nutakortti-vantaa-dev**.

 ### Production environment

-Application runs in Elastic Beanstalk in a single container (using Dockerfile) and is deployed via command-line manually.
+Application runs in Elastic Beanstalk in a single container (using Dockerfile via docker-compose.yml) and is deployed via command-line manually.
 The name is **nutakortti-vantaa-prod**.
 See next section for updating the production environment using EB CLI tools.

 * [Junior-app](https://nutakortti.vantaa.fi)
 * [Admin-app](https://nutakortti.vantaa.fi/nuorisotyontekijat)